 Two years after in 2003 the citizenship amendment bill was introduced in Lok Sabha by LK Advani.
 There was a clause in the bill that said the central government may compulsory register every citizen in India and issue a national identity card.

-In 2009, the planning commission issued a notification to establish a department called the unique identification authority of India.
+In 2009, the planning commission issued a notification to establish a department called the unique identification authority of India (UIDAI).
 In the same year in 2009, Nandan Nilikani who was the co-founder of Infosys was made the chairman of this newly formed body called UIDAI.

-In April 2010 the UIDAI started its program called the Aadhaar enrollment process and started providing training programs to the personnel who were involved.
-As of now more than 1 billion and 115 million Aadhaar numbers have been issued and linked to every possible subjects.
-From the beginning of the project in 2009 till date the government has spent a total of 8807 crore rupees on the Aadhaar budget.
+In April 2010 the UIDAI started its program called the Adhar enrollment process and started providing training programs to the personnel who were involved.
+As of now more than 1 billion and 115 million Adhar numbers have been issued and linked to every possible subjects.
+From the beginning of the project in 2009 till date the government has spent a total of 8807 crore rupees on the Adhar budget.

 List of some government subsidies where Aadhaar is made mandatory includes: